Curiosity: Integration of the reward pathway into theory

 Taking into account the shortcomings of both curiosity-drive and optimal-arousal theories, attempts have been made to integrate neurobiological aspects of reward, wanting, and pleasure into a more comprehensive theory for curiosity.
 Research suggests that desiring new information involves mesolimbic pathways of the brain that dopamine activation.
 The use of these pathways, and dopamine activation, may be how the brain assigns value to new information and interprets this as reward.
 This theory from neurobiology can supplement curiosity-drive theory by explaining the motivation of exploratory behavior.

 Role of neurological aspects and structures

 Although curiosity is widely regarded, its root causes are largely empirically unknown.
 However, some studies have provided insight into the neurological mechanisms that make up what is known as the reward pathway which may influence characteristics associated with curiosity, such as learning, memory, and motivation.
-Due to the complex nature of curiosity, research that focuses on specific neural processes with these characteristics can help us understand of the phenomenon of curiosity as a whole.
+Due to the complex nature of curiosity, research that focuses on specific neural processes with these characteristics can help us understand the phenomenon of curiosity as a whole.
 The following are descriptions of characteristics of curiosity and their links to neurological aspects that are essential in creating exploratory behaviors: